 This study used the Alpha 2015 draft of ICHI.
 Because of the relatively early stage of its development, comprehensive coding guidelines are not yet available and definitions for intervention codes and axis categories are still under development.
 More formal evaluation of coding reliability will be needed in future, once coding guidance and other infrastructure to support consistent use of the classification (such as an index and training materials) have been developed.[8]

-Because of the source data used in this study, the scope of our content analysis was restricted to nursing interventions commonly delivered in hospitals and health centres in a particular geographic region.
-As ICHI is intended for international use much broader testing will be needed before the classification is finalised, to ensure its applicability in a wide variety of health care contexts in different countries, including in low resource settings.[11]
+Because of the source data used in this study, the scope of our content analysis was restricted to the 100 nursing interventions most commonly delivered in hospitals and health centres in a particular geographic region.
+Broader testing will be needed before the classification is finalised, to ensure coverage of the full range of nursing interventions and to test applicability of the classification in a wide variety of health care contexts in different countries, including in low resource settings.[11]

+Use of a source data set based on an existing terminology may be seen as both a strength and a limitation of this study.
+It is likely that ICHI will most often be applied to data captured using a terminology, rather than for direct data capture in clinical contexts, so use of this type of data to test ICHI’s content coverage seems appropriate.
+However, using data expressed through an existing terminology does limit evaluation of content coverage to that allowed by the source terminology; some distinctions between different interventions will already have been obscured or lost because they are not captured by the terminology.
+Thus, evaluation of ICHI’s content coverage using more detailed information sources, such as patient records, would be a valuable complement to this study.

 CONCLUSIONS